sourcefuse/terraform-aws-arc-ecs/docs/module-usage-guide/README.md

 This example will create:

 - An ECS Cluster with Fargate launch type.
-- Application Load Balancer with default port 80 to 443 redirect.
+- Application Load Balancer with default port 80.
-- Health Check Service: A vanilla HTTP echo service serving as the default target group for the load balancer to      ensure core infrastructure, networking, security groups, etc. are configured correctly.
+- Health Check Service: A vanilla docker healthcheck service serving as the default target group for the load balancer to      ensure core infrastructure, networking, security groups, etc. are configured correctly.
 - Task Execution IAM Role: Used by downstream services for task execution.
-- ACM Certificate: Generates a certificate specific to the ALB.
-- Tags/SSM Params: The module tags resources and outputs SSM params for ECS services to reference when deploying into the cluster
+- Tags: The module tags resources for easy reference in the AWS console.

 ### Tips and Recommendations